Photograph all Trains

 I cannot remember if these two photographs were taken with the Zenit – E camera or another type.

-I use to try many different cameras back then before staying with the Canon make.
+I used to try many different cameras back then before staying with the Canon make.

 So, today make sure that you photograph all the trains that you see.
-Otherwise you will regret not having taken any or not that many of a train class that you are not very keen on.
-Ten, Twenty years time when that class disappears you would have wished like myself, that you did photograph them.
+Otherwise, you will regret not having taken any or not that many of a train class that you are not very keen on.
+Ten, Twenty years time when that class disappears you would have wished like me, that you did photograph them.

 If you wished you had taken more photos of a certain train class when you were younger, please feel free to let me know what class and why, thank you.